Introduction to the Terminal

 instancename is the InterSystems IRIS instance in which the process is running.

-Network communication uses the TELNET protocol over TCP/IP to communicate with a Windows InterSystems IRIS server.
+Network communication uses the TELNET protocol over TCP/IP to communicate with either a Windows InterSystems IRIS server or with a UNIX® host.
 In this case, the title bar displays (server NT — InterSystems IRIS Telnet) where server is the host name of the remote server.

 The communications stack for InterSystems IRIS is Winsock, and errors reported from this communications mode are the names of the Winsock error codes.
 For example, WSAECONNREFUSED means the connection was refused.

 In the Terminal, you can enter ObjectScript commands of all kinds.
-The Terminal does not support multi-line mode, so the entire command must be typed on a single line.
+The Terminal does not support multiline mode for entering commands, so the entire command must be typed on a single line.
 For example:

 set dirname = "c:\test"